 As well as ensuring all policies support graduate parents, we would like to see a small playground on each campus so there is somewhere child-friendly to take your kids while on campus.
 Our big vision is to convince the University to establish an occasional childcare centre on campus, so students can drop off their kids for an hour or two while they attend a tutorial or speak with their supervisor.

 If IKEA can do it, why can’t Monash?

 - The introduction of an extensive welfare scheme to provide support to graduate students in financial distress;

 - The automatic provision of HDR scholarships to 3.5 years without requiring an application;

-- Reinstatement of an 8.30am shuttle bus from Caulfield to Clayton (on trial);
+- Reinstatement of an 8.30am shuttle bus from Caulfield to Clayton during the out of semester timetable;

 - The development of a guide for graduate students identifying as queer;

 - The inclusion of unpaid domestic violence leave in all graduate and undergraduate courses;

 - The inclusion of paid domestic violence leave for all HDR scholarship recipients.